Visa Waiver Program

 The benefits of the visa waiver program are numerous.
 You will not have to apply for a visa, which takes time, effort and a lot of documents.
 With minimal effort on a computer, you can get VWP approval and get ready to plan your trip to the United States.
 You will also avoid long processing times.
 Therefore, if you are traveling for work or traveling to the United States. as soon as possible, you can do it with the VWP.

-In addition, Visa’s exceptional program also allows you to make a short trip to Canada, Mexico or even to an island near the United States.
-When you return to American soil after this short excursion, you will be able to enter the United States again with your ESTA authorization.
-Of course, these short stays abroad are included in the maximum duration of presence allowed, ie 90 days maximum.
+What’s more, the Visa Exception Program also allows you to take a short break in Canada, Mexico or even an island close to the USA.
+When you return to U.S. soil after this little excursion, you’ll be able to re-enter the U.S. with your ESTA authorization.
+Of course, these short stays abroad are included in the maximum period of presence authorized, i.e. a maximum of 90 days.

 > What activities are allowed with an ESTA?

-First and foremost, you must review the activities permitted under the Visa Waiver Program.
-The ESTA only allows you to have some activities in the United States, here is the list of possible activities:
+First of all, you need to review the activities allowed under the Visa Waiver Program.
+The ESTA only allows you to carry out certain activities in the United States.
+Here is a list of possible activities:

-- Visit friends or relatives in the United States, take tourist holidays in the United States, visit cities and travel the United States;
+- Visit friends or family in the United States, take tourist leave on American soil, visit cities and travel the United States ;

-- Travel to the United States for treatment at a health facility
+- Travelling to the United States for treatment in a healthcare facility;

-- Participate in charity events, or sports or music events for which you are not paid;
+- Participate in charity events, or in sporting or musical events for which you are not paid;

-- Participate in short courses for which you do not receive any subsidy (eg music, theater, cooking classes);
+- Take part in short training courses for which you receive no subsidy (e.g. music, drama or cookery courses);

-- Carry out contractual, commercial or relationship negotiations with legal service providers;
+- Carry out contractual and commercial negotiations or dealings with legal service providers;

 - Take training courses or attend professional conferences.